maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 The sensor can be calibrated in the range of -40 mg/dl to +20 mg/dl (-2,2 mmol/l to +1,1 mmol/l) to adjust differences between finger prick measurements and sensor readings.

+If the sensor has been started with a Libreview account logged in, it is also possible to switch between Juggluco and the Libre 3 app as receiver.

 ### Current limitations

 - If you have a rooted system and want to use the Libre 3 app, you need to hide it.
 You can find instructions here: [Link](https://www.reddit.com/r/Freestylelibre/comments/s22vlr/comment/hw2p4th/?utm_source=share\&utm_medium=web2x\&context=3).